BenjaminOddou/alfred-folderify/README.md

 ![log_detailed](public/log_detailed.webp)

-6. `🔫 Workflow action`.
+5. `🔫 Workflow action`.
 Open/Reveal in finder the log file, display a post notification or do nothing.

-7. `🎷 Notification sound`.
+6. `🎷 Notification sound`.
 Set notification sound for this workflow.

+> As of version 1.4.0, this is no longer possible to generate old folder style (leopard / yosemite).
+You can still download v2 of folderify [here](https://pypi.org/project/folderify/).

 ### Modify icons folders